 Localization of Supply Chains and Sovereign Capability Development

 A significant trend in the Australia casting and forging market growth is the emphasis on domestic production capabilities to reduce reliance on international supply chains.
 Geopolitical uncertainties and global disruptions have compelled both public and private sectors to invest in sovereign manufacturing infrastructure.
 The defense and aerospace industries, in particular, are prioritizing locally sourced components to align with national security and procurement frameworks.
 Strategic partnerships between government agencies and manufacturers are fostering innovation and expanding production capacity.
 Moreover, incentives promoting local supplier engagement are encouraging small and medium enterprises to enter the casting and forging value chain.
-This shift towards localized sourcing not only enhances resilience but also stimulates the domestic economy, ensuring long-term competitiveness in the Australia casting and forging market.
+This shift toward localized sourcing enhances resilience and also stimulates the domestic economy, ensuring long-term competitiveness, along with Australia casting and forging market demand.
 For instance, in March 2025, Airbus and Australian start-up Drone Forge signed a Letter of Intent to deploy the Flexrotor uncrewed aerial system (UAS) in the Asia-Pacific region.
 The Flexrotor, a VTOL UAV suited for defence, surveillance, and harsh environments, will be supported by a new service centre in Perth.
 This partnership aims to commercialize advanced UAV technologies across commercial, government, and defence sectors.
 With proven performance and versatile payload capabilities, the Flexrotor is positioned as a key asset in evolving uncrewed aviation operations.

 Digitization and Process Automation in Foundries and Forging Units